AmirCM/network_project/README.md

 Phase 4:
-Implementation of RDT 3.0 over an unreliable UDP channel with bit-errors.
+Implementation of RDT 3.0 over an unreliable UDP channel with bit-errors and losses.
 ---------------------------------------------------------------------
 Enviroment
   -Windows